Arthritis Pain

 Types of Arthritis

 While the exact cause of arthritis is still unknown, many risk factors have been identified.
-Age, in particular, is the leading cause of arthritis.
-As we age, the cartilage that surrounds our joints naturally deteriorates.
-Also, women are more likely to have arthritis than men.
-Additionally, obesity and your lifestyle can lead to many types of arthritis.
+Age is the leading cause of arthritis, as the cartilage surrounding our joints naturally deteriorates as we get older.
+Women are also more likely to have arthritis than men.
+Additionally, obesity and lifestyle factors can lead to many types of arthritis.
 Obesity can add stress to the joints, increasing the deterioration of the cartilage and lining.
 Arthritis can also result from injury or overuse of joints from playing sports or a job that requires heavy lifting and repetitive movement.

 What to Expect – Arthritis Pain Treatment